stephankoe/blog/content/post/ssh/index.en.md

   User root
 ```

-Before establishing the connection, the SSH client reads the configuration file top to bottom and selects the first matching entry.
+Before establishing the connection, the SSH client reads the configuration file top to bottom and matches each pattern against the user input.
 Therefore, it is recommended to write specific entries (like `ssh-server.example.com`) before general (like `*.example.com`) ones.

 The option `SendEnv` allows to set environment variables on the host system[^sendenv].
 The configuration of `IdentitiesOnly: yes` lets the SSH client only try identities that are configured for a specific host, instead of trying all known identities.
 The option `Compression: yes` is useful for metered or slow connections.